Expunctions and Nondisclosures in Texas

-It goes without saying that any criminal arrest, charge or disposition, no matter how favorable, will adversely impact your future.
+It goes without saying that any criminal arrest, charge or disposition, no matter how favorable, can adversely impact your future.
 A criminal record may prevent you from getting into the college of your choice, applying for your dream job, or even closing a deal on a new house.
 It is important to understand your options.
 Were you charged with a criminal offense that resulted in a dismissal, a completed pre-trial diversion program, a successfully disposed of deferred adjudication probation, or a reduction to a lesser offense?
 If so, you may be eligible for an expunction or nondisclosure to ensure your criminal record is kept private.
 New laws passed in 2015 also entitle certain individuals who have been to jail or received probation.
-Learn more about expunctions and nondisclosures in Texas:

 An expunction order requires the destruction of all records of an offense, while a nondisclosure only prevents the Texas Department of Public Safety and other law enforcement agencies from releasing arrest and case information to anyone other than another law enforcement agency or certain specifically enumerated agencies.

 If you are eligible for an expunction and follow all the proper procedures, an expunction must be granted in your case.
 However, if you are eligible for a nondisclosure and follow all the proper procedures, the judge has the discretion to grant or deny your petition for a nondisclosure.

 How Long Does it Take to Get an Expunction or Nondisclosure Once You are Eligible?